Four Flies on Grey Velvet: Critical reception

 Leonard Maltin's Movie Guide gave the film two stars out of four and opined it was an "[u]nabsorbing psychological murder-mystery with performers who walk through their roles in a very disinterested fashion."

-Writer Fran Lebowitz, who had a column reviewing bad-movies, told Glenn O'Brien in a 1978 issue of High Times, that, "the worst movie I ever saw was called Four Flies on Gray Velvet, with Mimsy Farmer, one of your great loves.
+In 1978, writer Fran Lebowitz, who had a column in Interview magazine where she reviewed bad films, told Glenn O'Brien in an issue of High Times: "The worst movie I ever saw was called Four Flies on Gray Velvet, with Mimsy Farmer, one of your great loves.
 But to this day I have never seen a worse movie."

 AllMovie gave the film a positive review, calling it "an unfortunately overlooked and hard-to-find choice nugget in his [Argento's] oeuvre".

-Home video
+Home media

 It was not until early 2009 that the film was made available to home video audiences in a legitimate version, both domestically or internationally, with the exception of the long out-of-print obscure French VHS.
 The rights to this film (at least in America) are owned by Paramount Pictures, which had chosen not to release it.

 MYA Communication released a region 1 DVD of Four Flies on Grey Velvet on 24 February 2009.
 The disc contains an uncut, completely remastered print of this "lost" film, featuring theatrical trailers, the English language opening and ending credits and an extensive photo gallery.
 However, this release omits 30–40 seconds of footage due to print damage.

-To celebrate the film's 40th anniversary and to mark 20 years since it was thought to be lost, Shameless Screen Entertainment released it on Blu-ray and DVD in the UK on 30 January 2012.
+To celebrate the film's 40th anniversary and to mark 20 years since it was thought to be lost, Shameless Screen Entertainment released it on Blu-ray and DVD in the United Kingdom on 30 January 2012.